 If you're charting unknown territory, you're going to want to take extra precautions to avoid putting yourself in harm's way.
 Plan for the worst.
 Pack a survival kit that includes your first aid kit, a map, compass, flashlight, knife, waterproof firestarter, personal shelter, whistle, warm clothing, sturdy hiking boots, rain wear, high-energy food and water.
 Ask your doctor about necessary immunizations.
 Take a first aid course before you leave and learn the ABC's of treating emergencies.
 Learn to recognize medical emergencies and respond to them immediately and appropriately, comforting the victim until help arrives.
 As common sense would dictate, avoid areas of natural hazards such as avalanche, rock fall, floods, and hazardous plants and animals, and check for potential hazards of terrain, sanitation (including infectious disease) and climate.

 Finally, the best thing you can do for yourself to keep healthy and happy while on vacation is to purchase travel insurance.
 Neither Medicare nor Medicaid pays for care outside the United States, and most health insurance plans don't, either.
 Travel insurance is advisable, especially since the odds are you or someone in your family will need to seek some type of medical assistance while away.
-Talk with your travel agent to help you decide what coverage you'll need based on your type of travel (developing country, adventure safari, Disneyland, etc.).
+Talk with your travel advisor to help you decide what coverage you'll need based on your type of travel (developing country, adventure safari, Disneyland, etc.).
 Be sure to examine different policies, make careful inquiries and always read the fine print.
 Two features are essential: a 24-hour, toll-free, English-language phone assistance and a plan that provides direct, immediate payment to the medical provider.

 For additional information, visit these Web sites: